How Flow Isolation May Set the Mass Scale for Super-Earth Planets: Methods

 In this section we discuss another candidate for limiting the growth of planets via pebble accretion, the ``pebble isolation mass,'' first identified by \citet{ljm_2014}.
 Once a planet reaches this mass scale, perturbations from the planet on the local gas disk raise pressure bumps in the disk that trap pebbles, preventing them from being accreted by the planet.
 From the results of their hydrodynamical simulations, \citeauthor{ljm_2014} give the pebble isolation mass as

-Though it is not noted in \cite{LJ14}, this mass scale is similar in scale to the thermal mass; specifically using the mass scale given in Equation \eqref{eq:M_th} with the temperature profile used in \citet{ljm_2014} gives the semi-major axis scaling as in Equation \eqref{eq:M_peb_simp} with a prefactor of $\sim 23 M_\oplus$.
+Though it is not noted in \cite{LJ14}, this mass scale is similar in scale to the mass scale where $R_\mathrm{B} = R_\mathrm{H}$; specifically using the mass scale given in Equation \eqref{eq:M_th} without the factor $f$ and using the temperature profile used in \citet{ljm_2014} gives the semi-major axis scaling as in Equation \eqref{eq:M_peb_simp} with a prefactor of $\sim 23 M_\oplus$.

 \cite{bmj_2018} followed up on the work of \citep{ljm_2014} by exploring the variation of pebble isolation mass with the level of nebular turbulence and radial pressure gradient, and also accounted for how different pebble sizes are able to diffuse through the pressure bump raised by the planet.
 Their results confirm that the pebble isolation mass is of the scale of the thermal mass, with a variation of a factor of 2-3 as $\alpha$ is increased, and smaller effect from the radial pressure gradient.
 They also found that the mass of the planet must be increased an additional factor to block smaller particles; while the overall functional form of this increase is complicated, it is inversely proportional to the particle Stokes number.